parrotshen/c_examples/README.md

-# helloworld
-This is a test project
+This is a C example repository.